 True accessibility calls for a change in attitude, where everyone can participate fully in all aspects of our society.
-While it helps to have the right equipment in place, there is a much bigger requirement than installation of ramps, barrier free doors, and smart equipment.
-Accessibility is about being proactive to ensure everyone is included.
-It means identifying, preventing, and removing barriers as we improve our spaces, services, policies, and processes, so that all people can fully participate.
-It also means listening to people with varying abilities and perspectives, when they tell us something isn't accessible - and then working together to remove the barriers.
+While it helps to have the right neighbour, can pose a challenge for some 100,000 equipment in place, there is a much bigger Nova Scotians. requirement than installation of ramps, barrier free doors, and smart equipment.
+Accessibility is about Through our business planning process and with financial support from the Department of Health being proactive to ensure everyone is included.
+It means identifying, preventing, and removing barriers and Wellness, HSNS has developed a plan to as we improve our spaces, services, policies, and have assistive listening technology available for processes, so that all people can fully participate.
+It clients accessing services at any of our 35 sites. also means listening to people with varying abilities The implementation plan will ensure the assistive and perspectives, when they tell us something isn't listening devices become a regular part of accessible - and then working together to remove everyone's day at HSNS.
+This will require not only the barriers. the purchase and installation of the equipment, but also support our staff in integrating the use of the Our Partners In Care Advisory Committee and EDI equipment in all aspects of their workday.